Blue Wedding Themes That Go Way Beyond Something Borrowed Something Blue

 Draped Ceremony Backdrop

-Keeping the rest of the decor light ensures the backdrop reads as intentional design, not a dark distraction during the ceremony.
+Keep everything else light so the backdrop reads as intentional design, not just a dark wall behind you.

 Floral Pillar Altar

-By concentrating blue at the ceremony, you can keep reception decor simpler while still honoring the color story throughout the wedding day.
+Concentrating your blue at the ceremony lets you go simpler on reception decor while still honoring the color throughout the day

 Floral Stage Focus